-The department incorporated many of our priorities into the draft, but there’s more to do.
+The department incorporated many of our priorities into the final plan.

 Students are more than a single grade or test score.
 The same is true of schools.
 We are happy Minnesota’s draft ESSA plan does not assign letter grades or numeric scores to schools – unlike plans developed in other states.
 We support the state's new approach evaluating schools based on five factors and using a "funnel approach" to direct extra support to the lowest-performing schools.

 We also support the inclusive approach to school improvement in Minnesota’s plan.
 When the state identifies a school for extra support, school improvement plans require engagement with the community -- not just the administration.
 This new process gives more voice to all educators, parents and underserved populations.

 One of Education Minnesota’s guiding principles for ESSA calls for drastically reducing the role of high-stakes testing in school accountability.
 We are very disappointed this plan makes no change in testing requirements.
 The state failed to take advantage of an opportunity to pilot alternatives to standardized assessments.
 The current over-reliance on test scores must end.
 If you agree, please tell MDE to explore alternatives.